 A Catholic adolescent is allowed to explore other religions in an attempt to establish her own religious value structure.
 An adolescent who is not allowed to explore other religions on his own may have difficulty developing an individual religious value structure.

 Intimacy versus isolation (young adulthood)

-Can I form lasting relationships with others or not?
+Can I form lasting relationships with others or will I have difficulty sharing with others?